marqo-ai/marqo/README.md

 </p>

 <p align="center">
 A tensor-based search and analytics engine that seamlessly integrates with your applications and websites.
-Marqo lets developers turbocharge search functionality with the latest machine learning models, in 3 lines of code.
 </p>

 <p align="center">